Hither Green Cemetery

-The cemetery was designed by Francis Thorne and included two Gothic chapels – one Anglican, one for dissenters (the Dissenters' Chapel, built by William Webster, was for people belonging to nonconformist, ie: non-Anglican, churches) – and ornamental entrance gates.
+The cemetery was designed by Francis Thorne and included two Gothic chapels – one Anglican, one for dissenters (the Dissenters' Chapel, built by William Webster, was for people belonging to nonconformist, i.e.: non-Anglican, churches) – and ornamental entrance gates.
 The original gate lodge was demolished.

 When the cemetery opened in 1873, it was named Lee Cemetery, although Lee's church and centre are about 1.5 miles (2.5 km) to the north of the cemetery, the land was covered by the Lee civil Parish at the time.
-The original cemetery occupied what is now the northernmost part of the cemetery, located on a road named Hither Green Lane, but was renamed Verndant Lane later.
+The original cemetery occupied what is now the northernmost part of the cemetery, located on a road named Hither Green Lane, but was renamed Verdant Lane later.
 The cemetery expanded into a much larger southward, into lands previously occupied by the fields of a farm named Shroefield Farm.

 Particularly notable graves and memorials

 1939–1945 War Memorial

 In the cemetery, there is a memorial to all those who died at their post during World War II, erected in 1951.
 This is situated next to the Sandhurst Road School memorial.